rob-myers/rob-myers.github.io/docs/meta.md

 - [x] `FsFile` has readable/writable `ShellStream` which may be the same
 - [x] `ShellStream` has only one internal stream

-- [ ] can transpile simple command
+- [x] can transpile simple command to builtin
-  > TODO redirects
 - [x] tops of walls autoscaled, no need in blender
 - [x] terminal has 'listening process' which:
   > continually attempts to read/parse tty input